alan-turing-institute/REG-handbook/content/docs/join_us/recruitment_FAQs.md

 # REG Recruitment FAQs

 Here you can find answers to the most frequently asked questions about working for the team and the recruitment process.
-This page will be actively updated during our current Fall 2026 Recruitment Campaign.
+This page will be actively updated during our current Fall 2026 Recruitment Campaign for [Senior RDS/RSE](https://alanturinginstituteweb.eploy.net/vacancies/120/senior-data-scientist-senior-research-software-engineer.html) and [Standard RDS/RSE](https://alanturinginstituteweb.eploy.net/vacancies/119/research-data-scientist-research-software-engineer.html) roles.

 Questions are grouped by: